Community Action Angels

-Our goal is to identify the needs of the disadvantaged and be pro-active in meeting these needs through volunteerism and needs-focused collaborations.
-We seek out partnerships with other private, government, faith-based and community organizations with like minded goals as well.
+Community Action Angels believe that all people in need deserve to be helped and in return should be given the opportunity to help others.
+Our goal is to identify the needs of the disadvantaged and be pro-active in meeting these needs through volunteerism, collaboration, and partnerships with other private, government, faith-based and community organizations with similar goals.

 “Good nutrition is just as important to a child’s future as a quality education – maybe even more so.
 We can’t expect kids to learn, excel and achieve if they aren’t properly nourished from day one.” – Tom Vilsack, United States Secretary of Agriculture

 The Backpack Program ensures that chronically hungry children have food on the weekend.
 The Backpack Program is currently serving 100 children who have been identified by school personnel as food insecure.
 The project runs for 30 weeks throughout the school year, from October until June.
 Our focus area is on the elementary schools located within the City of Plattsburgh (Momot, Oak and, Bailey).
 The long-term outcomes for this project are improved physical, cognitive and social growth.

 The Backpack Program is funded through the fundraising efforts of the Community Action Angels.
 The cost to sponsor one child for the school year is $183.00.

 For over four years, JCEO has been delivering HALO SleepSack Swaddles to infants born at the University of Vermont Health Care Network- Champlain Valley Physician Hospital at no cost to parents.
 A HALO SleepSack Swaddle is used over regular sleepwear to take the place of loose blankets.
 It’s designed to ensure a clear air way and to keep a baby in place while they sleep.

 Each year, the Community Action Angels raise funds to provide approximately 900 Halo SleepSack Swaddles and safe sleep educational materials to parents of newborns.